euroscipy/euroscipy.github.io/content/pages/2023/sprint.md

 - [pandas](https://pandas.pydata.org/)
 - [VizPy](https://vispy.org/)
 - [braindecode](https://braindecode.org/)
-  - restructuring the documentation to make it more accessible for new users.
+    - Restructuring the documentation to make it more accessible for new users.
-  - re-implement and optimization the DataLoaders.
+    - Re-implement and optimization the DataLoaders.
-  - re-implement the cropped training.
+    - Re-implement the cropped training.